 Include all other relevant web pages and web page states that were identified in Step 2.e: Identify Other Relevant Web Pages into the selected sample for evaluation.

-Step 3.c: Include Exemplar Instances of Web Pages
+Step 3.b: Include Exemplar Instances of Web Pages

 Methodology Requirement 3.c: Include instances of web pages and web page states (where applicable and available) to cover the (1) essential functionality, (2) types of web pages, and (3) web technologies relied upon into the selected sample.